 Consistency and Discipline.
 Our program is long, tough, and challenges you to figure out problems as a professional developer would.
 As such, Bloc requires consistency and discipline to have a successful outcome.

 Built for Outcomes.
-We have a 97% success rate for job-seeking students in 2016.
 We designed our programs with input from top engineering firms to produce software developers that can contribute to a team on their first day at the job.
 Facebook, Apple, IBM and BuzzFeed are among the companies who’ve hired Bloc alumni.

 Mutual Accountability.
 Students hold us accountable for getting the outcome they desire.
 We hold students accountable for trusting the process, remaining disciplined, completing the assignments and projects, and believing in themselves.